-- a.
-If SCDHHS receives its budgetary request for site visits, SCDHHS will contract with an outside vendor to conduct site visits on 100% of the residential settings that are contracted with SCDDSN. - b.
-If SCDHHS does not receive its budgetary request for site visits, SCDHHS staff will conduct site visits on a statistically valid sample of residential setting types by provider contracted with SCDDSN (stratified random sample).
+Any provider owned or operated residential setting may be subject to a site visit.
+Due to the large number of residential settings and limited SCDHHS resources, SCDHHS or a contracted vendor will conduct site visits on a statistically valid sample of residential setting types by provider (stratified random sample).
 Each residential provider will have a site visit conducted on a statistically valid sample of each residential setting type that it owns or operates.
 To determine the sample, SCDHHS utilized the Division of Medicaid Policy Research (MPR) in the Institute of Families and Society at the University of South Carolina to conduct the analysis.
 A complete listing of every HCBS residential setting by provider was given to MPR.
 MPR conducted the analysis in Stata to obtain a 10% stratified random sample of each housing type by provider.